cnapole/AirConditionerFuzzyLogic/README.md

 6) Option (it is commented) to check at the membership rules
 7) Definition of if-then rules
 8) Simulation creation and intensity output.
 There are also graphs to check here

+There's also another branch called SimpleAirConditioner which uses triangular membership functions only and it is made for interactive purposes

 ## How to install this
 1) Download the code